 This affects terriers indigenous to Scotland as well as humans (not necessarily indigenous to Scotland!).
 This usually starts between 4 and 10 months, and is caused by a degeneration of the hip joint due to lack of blood supply to the head of the femur.
 Pain and lameness results and treatment consists of keeping the puppy on drugs to reduce inflammation until the bone re-calcifies.
 Occasionally surgery is necessary to remove a piece of bone, or even a total hip replacement, with excellent results.
 There is a genetic link again here although environmental factors can do much to create a problem.
 Care must be taken to avoid knocks or injuries, or over-exercise when the dog is young which could result in a lack of blood supply to the hip joint.
 Hydrotherapy will help to improve joint mobility after surgery.
 Dogs that have had Legge Perthes should not be bred from.

-One of the most cruel diseases to affect westies (although other terriers can develop it) and is becoming increasingly common is Idiopathic Pulmonary Fibrosis, otherwise known as Interstitial Pulmonary Fibrosis, or Westie Lung Disease.
+One of the most cruel diseases to affect westies (although other terriers can develop it) which is becoming increasingly common is Idiopathic Pulmonary Fibrosis, otherwise known as Interstitial Pulmonary Fibrosis, or Westie Lung Disease.
 It is often misdiagnosed at first as bronchitis, and is progressive, there is no cure.
 It is very rarely diagnosed in the very early stages when it may be possible to slow down the progression, and more commonly affects middle aged to elderly dogs.
 IPF as the name suggests causes the normal healthy tissue in the lung to become fibrosed and lack elasticity, with resulting progressive lack of lung capacity.
 Excellent research is being done at Minnesota University in the States, but comparatively little is understood about it in UK.
-The latest treatments for IPF include cold laser therapy and a Flixovent inhaler which has had success in managing the condition.
+The latest treatments for IPF include KLaser therapy and a Flixovent inhaler which has had success in managing the condition.
 For owners of dogs affected by Westie Lung Disease there is an excellent Facebook group ‘Westie Lung Disease–IPF in USA (Treatments, Symptoms, Studies, Etc.)’ which we would highly recommend for advice and support.